Skip to main content

 Example: 'getWalletOverview --chainKey ethereum'

-Run 'fdx call' for available methods."""
+Run 'fdx wallet' for available methods."""

 result = subprocess.run(

-["fdx", "call"] + method.split(),
+["fdx", "wallet"] + method.split(),

 capture_output=True, text=True